confetti-cms/docker-config/README.md

 go test -v
 ```

-This will run all test scenarios including exact matches, non-matches, and wildcard scenarios for both container names and targets.# docker-config
+This will run all test scenarios including exact matches, non-matches, and wildcard scenarios for both container names and targets.